geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-21.md

 Suggestion: can we use "optional" instead of "not mandatory"?-->

 # GO Annotation File Formats
-The Gene Ontology Consortium stores annotation data, the representation of gene product attributes using GO terms, in tab-delimited text files.
++ The Gene Ontology Consortium stores annotation data, the representation of gene product attributes using GO terms, in tab-delimited text files.
 Each line in the file represents a single association between a gene product and a GO term with a certain evidence code and the reference to support the link.
 + GO provides annotations in two formats: GAF Format 2.1 (described below) and [GPAD](/docs/gene-product-association-data-gpad-format/).
 + For more general information on annotation, please see the [Introduction to GO annotation page](/docs/go-annotations/).

 # GO Annotation File (GAF) Format 2.1
-GO provides annotations in the GO Annotation File (GAF) Format 2.1, described below.

 ## File Header